-Fall, it’s a time of harvest and sharing the abundance nature has provided.
-It is also a time of thanks.
-Life is a blessing and my wife and I love sharing every moment with our two young girls, Anna and Evelyn, at our family forest on the Kittatinny Ridge in western Perry County.
+Fall, it’s a time of harvest, thanks and sharing the abundance nature has provided.
+Life is a blessing and my wife and I love sharing every moment with our two young girls, Anna and Evelyn at our family forest on the Kittatinny Ridge in western Perry County.

-The Thanksgiving meal is truly a woods-to-table meal for our family.
-The meal we prepare this year will include a shagbark hickory nut pie, vegetables from our garden, mushrooms from the woods and our mushroom garden, and a main course of wild turkey and venison.
-(For those of you wondering how to make a shagbark hickory nut pie, its simple.
-Just spend several days shelling shagbark hickory nuts and substitute them for pecans.
-Shagbark hickory is in the pecan family and is the favorite flavor nut of many people.)
+Thanksgiving is truly a woods-to-table event for our family.
+The meal we will prepare this year will include vegetables from our garden, frozen berries from the woods, mushrooms from the woods and our mushroom garden, and a main course of wild turkey and venison.

 Nature Conservancy Magazine

 With the majority of U.S. forestlands under private ownership, a new program aims to transform landowners into conservationists.
 Read More